top of page

-This small but important gland helps to control the body’s metabolism.
 Metabolism is the sum-total chemical processes that occur within the body to maintain life – and importantly determines how fast or slow we burn the calories from food and how efficiently we produce energy (1)

-Every cell in the body depends on thyroid hormones for metabolic regulation.
+Every cell in the body depends on thyroid hormones for metabolic regulation

-It produces two types of thyroid hormone –Triiodothyronine (T3) and Thyroxine (T4).
+The thyroid gland produces two types of thyroid hormone –Triiodothyronine (T3) and Thyroxine (T4).

 Each molecule of T4 and T3 is made of the amino acid tyrosine and iodine.